FallenDev/Zolian/README.md

 - Special Mentions: Team Legends, Team FoT, Team Unora

 # Zolian
 Server is a custom implementation of the doomvas emulator.
-Most of the mechanics featured, are derived from DnD other popular mmorpgs.
+Most of the mechanics are derived from DnD and other popular mmorpgs.
 Here you can explore, create, and test ideas out.
 Or host your own private server for learning purposes.
 I hope you enjoy exploring this source!

 ## Contributing
 Zolian is an open-source project, there are quite a few ways you can contribute here: